 4. Intensity.
 Don’t leave any features behind.
 Enhance each one to the same degree.
 Thou Shalt Not Be Wimpy.
 Apply a lot of colour to each feature and don’t blot any off till the whole face is done.
 Each part looks like too much on its own but it all works together when all the pieces are in place.
 Blend nothing till every part is done or you’ll overblend that feature back into cautious and unbalance the face.

 Thou Shalt Not Be Wimpy applies equally to concealer as lipstick.
 The blues and purples in the skin are so saturated that a sheer concealer won’t hide them nearly as well as a product with good opacity.
-My favorite is Arbonne for that reason, plus it stays where it’s applied, it lasts amazingly well all day, and it dries fast so I can apply foundation over it immediately without overly diluting it or smearing it everywhere.
+I like NARS Radiant Dreamy, MAC ProLongwear, and Arbonne for that reason.
+They stay where applied, last amazingly well all day, and dry fast so I can apply foundation over top immediately without overly diluting it or smearing it everywhere.
 I am very fussy about where concealer goes but I use a lot of it.
-For reference, I wear Arbonne Medium.

 What Are You Willing To Do